itsdinesh/cody-public-snapshot/README.md

 > [!NOTE]
+> **Personal Community Version**: This is a personal maintained version of the Cody extension with authentication bypass modifications.
+This version allows you to use Cody's features without requiring Sourcegraph authentication by configuring your own AI models.

+> [!IMPORTANT]
-> Cody transitioned to a private repo.
-This repository, `sourcegraph/cody-public-snapshot` is a publicly available copy of the `sourcegraph/cody` repository as it was just before the migration.
+> This is NOT an official Sourcegraph release.
+The original Cody repository transitioned to private.
+This repository, `sourcegraph/cody-public-snapshot` was a publicly available copy of the `sourcegraph/cody` repository as it was just before the migration, now modified for community use.

 > [!TIP]
-> If you are interested in working with the code, this [commit](https://github.com/sourcegraph/cody-public-snapshot/commit/d7fc6741e7893e3f6e29efe58043f1afe08d505f) is the last one made under an Apache License.
+> If you are interested in the original code, this [commit](https://github.com/sourcegraph/cody-public-snapshot/commit/d7fc6741e7893e3f6e29efe58043f1afe08d505f) is the last one made under an Apache License.

 ---